 Ability to communicate effectively orally and in writing.

 Ability to prepare written communication with an attention to detail and accuracy.

-Ability to communicate effectively to a diverse group or individual.
+Ability to communicate effectively with individuals and groups within a diverse community.

 Ability to manage multiple projects, prioritize, and meet deadlines.

 Bachelor's Degree in Instructional Design, Instructional Technology, Education, or related field.

 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 One to two years of demonstrated knowledge and experience implementing projects in higher education.